busyapi/mempass-cli/README.md

 ## Installation

+### From source

+First be sure you have a valid [Go](https://go.dev/dl/) installation.

-Download source and then run `make && make install`.
+Then clone this repo and run `make && make install` (or `make && sudo make install` depending on the permissions on the install directory).

+The default install directory is `/usr/local/bin`.
+You can change it by running `make install INSTALL_DIR=/path/to/install/dir`

+### Binary

+SOON

 ## Usage